ScienceBasedTargets/SBTi-finance-tool/docs/contributing.rst

 Contributing code
 ====================
 Our preferred way for contributing code is to fork the repository, make changes on your personal fork and then create a pull request to merge your changes back into the main repository.
-Before a pull request can be approved it needs to be reviewed by two core contributors, then these automated checks need to be passed (see “Coding Guidelines” section below).
+Before a pull request can be approved it needs to be reviewed by two core contributors, then these automated checks need to be passed (see "Coding Guidelines" section below).

-.. note:: Please assign the issue you’re working on to yourself so we can avoid duplicate efforts.
+.. note:: Please assign the issue you are working on to yourself so we can avoid duplicate efforts.

 Getting started
 -----------------